yvcardenas/CSE110Lab1/index.md

 - Javacript

 ## Projects
-1. Explore SZA - Interactive project that allows use to explore artist SZA's album CTRL
+1. Explore SZA - Interactive project that allows user to explore artist SZA's album CTRL
 2. Plan It - Program that allows users to plan a trip to the music festival Coachella.
 Features include sheduling and formation of friend groups.

 ### Have you read everything?